Purchasing imported Low-Value Goods

 Example 3:

-Purchase from GST-registered suppliers
+Purchases from GST-registered overseas suppliers

-If you purchase goods from a non-GST registered overseas supplier and the total value exceeds S$400, GST will be payable at the point of importation.
+If you buy goods from an overseas supplier not registered for GST, and the total value including transportation and insurance exceeds S$400, GST will be charged at the point of importation.

 Example 4: